arve0/master/thesis.md

 # Introduction
-With a population just above 5 million [@statistisk_sentralbyra_folkemengde_2015], three thousand women are diagnosed with breast cancer each year [@statistisk_sentralbyra_dodsarsaker_2013] in Norway.
+With a population in Norway just above 5 million [@statistisk_sentralbyra_folkemengde_2015], three thousand women are diagnosed with breast cancer each year [@statistisk_sentralbyra_dodsarsaker_2013].
 This makes breast cancer the most common kind of cancer, affecting one of every eleventh woman.
-Luckily breast cancer is often treatable, shown by the fatalities which was 649 in 2012 [-@statistisk_sentralbyra_dodsarsaker_2013].
-NTNU and St. Olavs hospital have been cooperating on reasearch to find new ways to diagnose patients.
-The cooperation yielded a study on 37 subjects which showed positive results on difference of collagen structure from different parts of tumor tissue [@brabrand_alterations_2015].
-This thesis seeks to make it possible to expand the study from 37 subjects to the whole dataset available of $\approx$ 900 subjects.
+Luckily breast cancer is often not deadly or treatable, shown by the fatalities which was 649 in 2012 [-@statistisk_sentralbyra_dodsarsaker_2013].
+Norwegian University of Science and Technology (NTNU) and St. Olavs hospital have been cooperating on reasearch to find new ways to improve diagnosis.
+The cooperation yielded a study of 37 subjects which showed positive results on difference of collagen structure from different parts of tumor tissue [@brabrand_alterations_2015].
+The goal of this project is to delvelop the necessary tools to expand the study from 37 subjects to the whole dataset of approximately 900 subjects.

-The means to achieve the expanded dataset is to improve instrumentation by automate microscope imaging, with main focus on tissue microarrays.
+The means to achieve the expanded dataset is to automate microscope imaging, with main focus on tissue microarrays.
 Tissue micro arrays are glass slides with samples arranged in a matrix pattern seen in [@fig:tma].
-As tissue microarrays is standard procedure, not unique to breast cancer tissue, the work of this master is relevant for other studies too.
+As tissue microarrays is a standard way of organizing tissue samples, not unique to breast cancer tissue, the work of this master is relevant for other studies too.

-![Tissue micro array of breast tissue at perifer of tumor.
-Three test samples are beside the array of 14x9 samples to avoid mix up of patients when rotating the slide.](figures/tma.png) {#fig:tma}
+![Tissue micro array of breast tissue at perifery of tumor.
+Three test samples (upper right of the array) are beside the 14x9 samples to avoid mix up of patients when rotating the slide. ](figures/tma.png) {#fig:tma}

 The tissue micro array shown in [@fig:tma] is $\approx$ 24x15 mm in size.
 Using